-If Focus LLC were to become a publicly traded partnership, significant tax inefficiencies might result, including as a result of Focus Inc.'s inability to file a consolidated U.S. federal income tax return with Focus LLC.
+A number of aspects of our structure depend on the classification of Focus LLC as a partnership for U.S. federal income tax purposes.
+While Focus LLC has taken steps to avail itself of safe harbors to protect itself from being treated as a "publicly traded partnership" under U.S. Treasury regulations, such a treatment would likely result in significant tax inefficiencies, including as a result of Focus Inc.'s inability to file a consolidated U.S. federal income tax return with Focus LLC.
 In addition, Focus Inc. would no longer have the benefit of the increases in tax basis covered under the Tax Receivable Agreements, and Focus Inc. would not be able to recover any payments previously made under the Tax Receivable Agreements, even if the corresponding tax benefits (including any claimed increase in the tax basis of Focus LLC's assets) were subsequently determined to have been unavailable.